miker704/Strife/patches2.md

 - Finalized User.rb model for patch v4.
 - Finalized Channel.rb model for patch v4, removed welcome message after create as its been handled on the front end.
 - Finalized FriendShip: show.json.jbuilder.
+- Near Finalization for Message Controller for patch v4.

 ### Front-End Changes